michaelkotrous/tfr-data/demos/README.md

 # TFR Data Demo
 This is an example of the dataset that compiled TFRs issued between Sept.
 20 and 29, 2017.
+Notice that the landarea column is empty.
+That column will need to filled by a process that takes the data from the shapefiles and estimates the landarea affected by a TFR.
+This is an open problem that I will post a solution to as soon as I've worked it out.